 Beautifully quiet night, and woke to a lovely morning.
 Headed to Audlem and went up first three locks, before stopping at Audlem Wharf for services, a walk into the village, a visit to the mill shop, and lunch at The Shroppie Fly .

 Left, replete after lunch, to attack the remaining twelve locks (possibly not a good idea to have had lunch ashore, but it was good).
 Most of the locks were against us, and we only met one boat.
 Very quiet on the flight today.
-Got to the top and pulled in on clearing the locks.
+Got to the top (near the hamlet of Coxbank) and pulled in on clearing the locks.
 Nice shady mooring; home-made produce on sale at lock cottage.
 Excellent!

 |4.27 miles||15 locks||4.71 hrs||4.09 lmph|